lailabougria/talks/message-processing-failed-but-whats-the-root-cause/samples/aws/README.md

 # Sample

 This sample showcases the use case presented during the session, a small online retail store.
-The sample uses [NServiceBus](https://docs.particular.net/) on top of [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) to send/publish messages/events between components.
+The sample uses [NServiceBus](https://docs.particular.net/) on top of [Amazon SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) and [Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) to send/publish messages/events between components.
 The sample makes use of the [Microsoft Generic Host](https://docs.microsoft.com/en-us/dotnet/core/extensions/generic-host).

 The sample demonstrates how to:

-- Collect telemetry information from the Azure SDK (experimental at the time of writing) and NServiceBus framework
+- Collect telemetry information from ASP.NET Core, the AWS SDK, the NServiceBus framework
-- Forward telemetry to an Azure Monitor exporter
-- Define and use an ActivitySource to emit tracing information
+- Define and use an ActivitySource to emit tracing information (in the Stock project)
 - Connect traces and logs
+- Use the AWS XRay extension that transforms the trace-id to an AWS XRay-compatible ID
+- Set up an OpenTelemetry Collector using the [AWS Distro for OpenTelemetry Collector](https://aws-otel.github.io/docs/getting-started/collector)
+- Forward telemetry from components to the OpenTelemetry Collector using the OTLP Exporter
+- Forward telemetry from the collector to [AWS XRay](https://docs.aws.amazon.com/xray/latest/devguide/aws-xray.html) and [CloudWatch](https://docs.aws.amazon.com/cloudwatch/)

 ## Setting up OpenTelemetry